 According to a recent LinkedIn Study, “more than half of U.S workers – 61% – are considering leaving their jobs in 2023.”
 While there are varying reasons for this, recent shifts in attitudes toward work means that employees want more from their employers – and not just when it comes to salaries.

-They want to be shown that they are appreciated and valued, as opposed to being treated like cogs in a larger machine.
-To put it simply, employers need to start taking better care of their employees.
+Creating a healthy work environment involves understanding the needs of employees.
+Employees want to be shown that they are appreciated and valued, as opposed to being treated like cogs in a larger machine.
+To put it simply, employers need to start taking better care of their employees to foster a positive workplace atmosphere.
+This is especially crucial in situations where employees have to navigate challenges related to dealing with oppressive superiors, emphasizing the importance of a supportive and respectful workplace culture.

 Fortunately, there are many ways in which you can achieve this goal.